SEI-R-4-26/cs_data_structures/README.md

 ## Big-O
 One last thing before we move on.
 Let's take a look at some of the Big-O time and space complexities for different data structures.
 From this, we can also get a better idea about when certain data structures should be used over others.

+- What are the best structures for accessing data?
+- How about inserting and deleting data?
+- What might we use if being able to search through data quickly is important?

 ![](https://2.bp.blogspot.com/-Uu2-jFBb1vg/V9b_6fgEroI/AAAAAAAAK1c/5Rq6dTd6gks9PbOxD5XQC-Dyhdu_Ir8_wCK4B/s1600/data-structure-complexity-codemio.png)